glwagner/py2Periodic/README.md

 This code solves several PDEs on doubly-periodic two-dimensional domains, and provides a framework for generating solvers with new physics.

-This is achieved by introducing a `base-class, sub-class' relationship between the numerical and physical aspects of the solver.
+This is achieved by introducing a "base-class, sub-class" relationship between the numerical and physical aspects of the solver.
 The physics-agnostic attributes of the base-class, described in `doublyPeriodic.py`, point to physical and spectral grids, time-stepping routine and parameters, and the 2D Fourier